hexadecimalH/cicada-docs/_docs/application/first-application.md

 ## Conclusion

-To sum up what we learned till now, we learned how to define namespace of our application, and we have seen various example of using it.
-Furthermore, we have seen how dependency is centralized in Cicada, by creating instances of object that we need inside our Application class where we defined.
+All in all, we learned how to define the namespace of our application, and we saw various examples of using it; we saw how dependency is centralized in Cicada, by creating instances of object that we need inside of our Application class where we defined it earlier.